infiniticio/docs.examples/README.md

 - a `sayHello` task that takes a `name` string as input and returns `"Hello $name"`
 - an `addEnthusiasm` task that takes a `str` string as input and returns `"$str!"`

-This repository is described in the Infinitic documentation: https://docs.infinitic.io/overview/hello-world
+This repository is described in the [Infinitic documentation](https://docs.infinitic.io/docs/introduction/hello-world).

 ## Before running
-If needed, update credentials in infinitic.yml
+If needed, update credentials in `infinitic.yml`.

+You don't need to update `infinitic.yml` if you use a local standalone Pulsar instance.
+Run this Pulsar instance using `docker compose up`.

 ## Running services all together
 run `./gradlew run`